Introduction

 WebAssembly and WASI provide a constrained environment, which currently does

-not directly support multi-threading, or filesystem access in the browser.
+not directly support multi-threading.
 Thus, you should not

 expect these APIs to work when importing WASILibc